Cosmetic Dental Treatments

 A complete denture or partial denture can be attached to the number of implants.

-Can l lighten the colour of my teeth?
+Can l lighten the color of my teeth?

-Tooth whitening is the most effective way of lightening the natural colour of your teeth without removing any of the teeth surfaces.
-It does not make a complete colour change, but it does lighten the existing shade of your teeth.
+Tooth whitening is the most effective way of lightening the natural color of your teeth without removing any of the teeth surfaces.
+It does not make a complete color change, but it does lighten the existing shade of your teeth.

 What does tooth whitening involve?

-Most common form of tooth whitening is ‘professional bleaching’.
+The most common form of tooth whitening is ‘professional bleaching’.
 With the use of a specially made tray which fits into your mouth like a gum-shield, your dentist will apply the whitening product to your teeth.
 The ‘active ingredient’ in the product is hydrogen peroxide or car amide peroxide.
-As the active ingredient it breaks down, oxygen reacts with enamel on the teeth and the teeth colour is made brighter.
+As the active ingredient it breaks down, oxygen reacts with enamel on the teeth and the teeth color is made brighter.

 Once your dentist starts the treatment you will be given the trays to take home and continue the treatment, or you may need further appointments at your dentist.
 This treatment is usually completed within 3 to 4 weeks.
 It depends on how long you keep the trays in your mouth each time, and how much whiter you want your teeth to be.

 What other procedures are there?